 1. In-Country Support from Our Partners

 2. Vetted Placements

 On our Language Homestay programs in France, Italy, and Spain, our in-country partners vet the host families and ensure participants are placed in safe environments.
 Could you find a host family on your own?
 Sure, but wouldn’t you rather live with a family that’s been screened?

 3. Pre-Departure Support

 Moving abroad can be overwhelming.
-There are many things to consider—visas, flights, paying bills back home, travel health insurance, immunizations, and so on.
+There are many things to consider—flights, paying bills back home, travel health insurance, immunizations, and so on.
 Our team at InterExchange is here to answer your questions and provide guidance about moving abroad to teach.
 Every staff member has lived and worked abroad, so we understand the challenges of such sojourns.

 4. Program Fees go into the Program

-As a non-profit, almost all of InterExchange’s fees go into our programs—the pre-departure support, school and host family placement process, and in-country support.
-We care about each of our participants and offer the opportunity for them to reflect deeply about their cultural exchange experience (and build their resume!) through our Ambassador Blog Program.
+As a non-profit, almost all of InterExchange’s fees go into our programs—the pre-departure guidance, placement in a carefully screened host family, and in-country support.
+We care about each of our participants and offer the opportunity for them to reflect deeply about their cultural exchange experience (and build their resume!) through our Ambassador Program.
 We also offer alumni resources, such as our Language Exchange Program.

 Is a teaching program for everyone?
 Of course not.
 Though if it’s your first time teaching abroad and/or your first time in the host country, a program can provide the support and guidance to give you peace of mind.